 Except as provided below, qualified dividends are dividends paid during the tax year from domestic corporations and qualified foreign corporations.
-For individuals, estates, and trusts, qualified dividends are taxed at a maximum rate of 15% (generally, 5% for individuals whose other income is taxed at the 10% or 15% rate).
+For individuals, estates, and trusts, qualified dividends are taxed at a maximum rate of 15% (generally, after December 31, 2007, the rate is zero for individuals whose other income is taxed at the 10% or 15% rate).